HFhydrofluoric/learn/README.md

 # learn
-something with less value and created for learing
+something with less value and created for STUDY